OrBenNaim/FacialRecognition/ProjectReport.md

   - More complex architecture requires more computational resources
   - Increased number of parameters to train
   - More hyperparameters to tune (dropout rates, batch norm parameters)
-  - May require larger batch sizes for stable batch normalization
+  - It May require larger batch sizes for stable batch normalization

 ### 4.3 Comparative Analysis